Shubham3023/BreastCancerPrediction/README.md

 ## How to run?
 This app was deployed on Heroku, but as the heroku is closed all free tiers, This app is now available for offline run.
-In comming days, i'll deploy this app on AWS.
+In coming days, i'll deploy this app on AWS.

 ### Step 1: Clone the repository